 There is another section that has even more options.
 This plugin is totally awesome and there is no need to use the pro version.

-Here is a preview of the settings we have enabled:
+Here is a preview of the settings to Enable:

 Have you noticed the cool effect when you hover your mouse over one of the related post boxes?